suyashkumar/conduit/README.md

   homeAuto.addHandler("ledON", &ledOn);
   ```

   3. Go to `http://home.suyash.io/send/:deviceName/:functionString` and your function will run and any publish messages will be returned in the request response.
 Note, you must have a valid json web token in a `x-access-token` header.
+The :deviceName is set when initializing the HomeAuto object (line 27).